 Return to the UK to re-register for your course.
 More information on how to re-register can be found here.

-If you suffer from a long term illness or require maternity leave during pregnancy/after giving birth and are unable to continue with studies The University strongly advises that you interrupt studies and leave the UK and return to your programme when you are able to focus on your studies.
+If you suffer from a long term illness or require maternity leave during pregnancy/after giving birth and are unable to continue with studies the University strongly advises that you interrupt studies and, if an international student leave the UK, and return to your programme when you are able to focus on your studies.
 If you are unable to travel, we advise you make contact with the Home Office Compliance Team in the Ask Us Service.
 This will enable us to discuss your options with you and help you to protect your immigration status.

 If you want or need to interrupt your studies and would either prefer to continue your tenancy while you interrupt or to end your tenancy, the first thing you need to do once your interruption is agreed in principle with the University is to contact your landlord / agent to discuss it with them.

 In most cases if you want to stay and your behaviour as a tenant has been good, the landlord will be happy for you to stay.

 If you would like to leave, a large student accommodation provider will often be sympathetic to this, especially if you provide a letter from the University to confirm that you are interrupting (you can contact askUS to request this).
 Other landlords may or may not be willing to release you from your contract.
 If you want to leave your landlord may release you immediately or may require you to pay a portion of your rent and some administrative fees.
 If you have met all the conditions of your tenancy then your deposit should be returned to you in full.
 If you are in financial hardship, you can speak with a Money Adviser (book an appointment through askUS) to see if there is any assistance they can give you.
 If you are asked to find a replacement tenant before leaving, you can try advertising on the notice board on the Manchester Student Homes website.